 The La Fortuna Waterfall is open every day from 7 AM to 5:00 PM, with the last entry allowed in at 4 PM.
 Visiting the waterfall is one of the most popular things to do in La Fortuna, so it’s supposed to get insanely crowded by about 10 AM every day.

-If I had one tip about visiting, it would be to get here early.
+If I had one tip about visiting, it would be to carve out time in your Costa Rica itinerary to get here bright and early.
 My husband, Justin, and I got to the parking lot around 6:55 AM and only had two other people at the waterfall almost the entire time we were there!

 What to expect when visiting La Fortuna waterfall